xrdocs/cnbng/_tutorials/pppoe-lac-subscribers-bringup-in-cnbng.md

 <code>
 profile l2tp lac-1
  mode                  lac
  <mark>!!!
-This is the hostname which will be used for tunnel authentication</mark>
+This is hostname which will be used for tunnel authentication</mark>
  hostname              lns.cisco.com
  hello-interval        600
  retransmit initial timeout max 8